erikeldridge/item-network/README.md

 todo
-- filter activity client-side on the home page
-- define an "owner id hash" field on editable models that can be checked w/o reading the db
-- redirect to show item page after item creation
-- show count of replies to comment
 - hightlight usernames in comments
 - show reply prompt if no replies
 - refresh activity after comment from home page
-- update activitiy only when loading an activity stream
+- update activity only when loading an activity stream
 - add owner to list of items on item search result page
 - define group
 - add "deleted" attribute to models